JasperEssien2/mcp_toolkit/README.md

     }
     ```
 *   **Structure tool parameters:** Clearly define the input parameters for these tools, including their names, descriptions, and whether they are required, directly within your Dart models.
 *   **Generate tool schemas automatically:** Automatically extract a structured schema (similar to JSON Schema) from your Dart models.
-This schema can then be used by external systems (like an `mcp_server`) to understand and interact with your defined tools, facilitating dynamic tool invocation.
+This schema can then be used by external systems (like an MCP server) to understand and interact with your defined tools, facilitating dynamic tool invocation.
+*   **Serialize schemas to JSON:** All generated schemas support JSON serialization via the `toJson()` method, making it easy to integrate with JSON-RPC or other JSON-based protocols.

 ## How to use / example